NDLANO/search-engine/ReadMe.md

-# Image Search
+# Search Engine

-The search index for the image-api
+The search engine for the various ndla api's

 # Building and distribution